ZayyanZaidi/About-me/README.md

 ### 👋 About Me

-I am a third-year Software Engineering student with a strong foundation in **backend development**, **database systems**, and **data-structure–driven problem solving**.
+I am a final-year Software Engineering student with a strong foundation in **backend development**, **database systems**, and **data-structure–driven problem solving**.
 I focus on building practical, well-structured software systems rather than purely academic exercises.

 My work includes full-stack web applications, database-centric systems, and logic-intensive projects where performance, correctness, and clean design matter.
 I am actively seeking internship and entry-level freelance opportunities where I can contribute, learn, and grow as a software engineer.